Levan of Kakheti: Biography

 Levan died in 1574, being survived by five sons among whom a violent dispute over succession soon broke out.
-According to the 18th-century Georgian historian Prince Vakhushti, the animosity between the brothers was at least partially precipitated by Levan’s preferential treatment of his son by the second marriage over those by the first marriage, particularly Alexander, who was his eldest son, and, hence, a legitimate heir to the throne.
+According to the 18th-century Georgian historian Prince Vakhushti, the animosity between the brothers was at least partially precipitated by Levan's preferential treatment of his son by the second marriage over those by the first marriage, particularly Alexander, who was his eldest son, and, hence, the legitimate heir to the throne.
 Alexander, indeed, emerged victorious and became the next king of Kakheti.

 Family

-Levan was married twice; first to Tinatin (died 1591), daughter of Mamia I Gurieli, Prince of Guria.
+Levan was married twice; first to Princess Tinatin Gurieli (died 1591), daughter of Mamia I Gurieli, Prince of Guria.
 She gave birth to at least two sons: